out-of-tune/OOT/api/README.md

 | createfeedback    | feedback, email, type, group                | Boolean (represents success)        | argument feedback is required, the others aren’t|

 ## Authentication
 There are two forms of authentication: user authentication and client authentication.
 These can both be used at the same time.
-Client authentication should be used at all times, but isn’t required in development mode.
+Client authentication should be used at all times, but is not required in development mode.

 ### User Authentication

-Shouldn’t be used yet, nothing is saved in the DB about the user as of yet.
+Should not be used yet, nothing is saved in the DB about the user as of yet.

 To log in a user, send a login mutation to the API with the users email address.
 This will only work if the user already exists in the database.